Become a SOLVE Zone or Beach Captain!

 No new Zone Captains needed at this time.

 Zone Captains are local volunteers, many of whom have been leading beach cleanups for several years.
 Zone Captains represent the Oregon Parks and Recreation Dept., U.S. Forest Service, Surfrider Foundation, Lion's Clubs, and more.
-They work behind the scenes with SOLVE to:
+These amazing partners work behind the scenes with SOLVE staff to:

 - Coordinate with local haulers to arrange garbage hauling and recycling